1.9. Basic Abilities

 Combat Utility Abilities

 You will want to learn the following Abilities, as they will help you stay alive and avoid Damage when a fight breaks out.
 The Dash Ability will help you run a further distance than you would otherwise be able to.
-The Dodge Ability lets you avoid Damage and the Dodges Up, Shields Up, and Heal Up Abilities let you restore your Dodge Points, Shield, and your Health or Vitality.
+The Dodge Ability lets you avoid Damage and the Shields Up and Recover Abilities let you restore your Shield, Health, and Vitality.

 Dash